 Alright, alright, alright.
 Let’s talk about Paintless Dent Repair.
 This ain’t your granddaddy’s fix-it job.
 It’s all about the gentle manipulation of metal, using specialized tools to coax dents back into shape, while keeping that factory paint job looking pristine.
-It’s a delicate dance, my friend, with each move building upon the last, and any misstep risking cracking of the paint.
+It’s a delicate dance, with each move building upon the last, and any misstep risking cracking of the paint.

 So, you might be wondering, “How long does it take to learn this kind of magic?”
-Well, my friend, it’s not something you can learn overnight.
+Well, it’s not something you can learn overnight.
 It’s a journey, a never-ending pursuit of mastery.
 With each year, each repair, you get better, faster, and more precise.
 What used to take hours can now be accomplished in minutes.
 What used to take days can now be done in hours.
 It’s a constant evolution, a dedication to the craft.